berndporr/iirj/README.txt

 Installation
 ------------
-Just run: "mvn package" or "mvn install".
+Just run: "mvn install" to add it to your local maven respository.

 Testing
 -------